-The AI4All @ Carnegie Mellon summer program provides opportunities for students from underrepresented communities to study artificial intelligence with full-time faculty, staff and researchers who are leaders in the field.
+The AI4All @ Carnegie Mellon summer program provides opportunities for students who have been historically excluded in STEM to study artificial intelligence with full-time faculty, staff, and researchers who are leaders in the field.

 Students selected for the AI4All @ Carnegie Mellon program have the following qualities:

 - Have an experience that demonstrates a commitment to diversity and inclusion in education, extra-curricular activities, or community engagement.

 - Demonstrate a strong interest in computer science.